What Hath God Wrought: The Transformation of America, 1815–1848: Politics

 More than half of the book's twenty chapters focus on political topics, and in the words of reviewer Jenny Wahl, the book "casts the first half of the nineteenth century as a struggle between Democrats and Whigs over the future of America".
 David Henkin describes the approach as remaining "attached to an older model of political history" that nevertheless achieves "admirable" versatility.
-In a retrospective about the book, Howe explained that he used politics as "the skeleton of the narrative", which he "flesh[ed] out with economic, social, and cultural history", because "politics is about power", and "Those who wield power often shape events."
+In a retrospective about the book, Howe explained that he used politics as "the skeleton of the narrative", which he "flesh[ed] out with economic, social, and cultural history", because "politics is about power", and "[t]hose who wield power often shape events."

-In its political arc, What Hath God Wrought narrates the undoing of the Era of Good Feelings, the rise of the Democrat and Whig parties, and the clash between the two parties' competing visions for the future of the United States.
+In its political arc, What Hath God Wrought narrates the undoing of the Era of Good Feelings, the rise of the Democratic and Whig parties, and the clash between the two parties' competing visions for the future of the United States.
 Holding that democracy and capitalism were already more or less assured and accepted by voting Americans, Howe portrays a young nation in which the questions of the era revolved around rights and sociopolitical inclusion for women and people of color.
 Departing from long-popular interpretations of the era but building on a contemporaneous "rehabilitation of the Whigs" in American historiography, What Hath God Wrought casts the Whig party and its luminaries as its primary political protagonists.
-Howe even dedicates the book to the memory of John Quincy Adams, the "political nemesis" of Andrew Jackson, and Adams figures in the book as a champion of antislavery and women's rights.
+Howe dedicates the book to the memory of John Quincy Adams—the "political nemesis" of Andrew Jackson, according to historian Jill Lepore—and the Whig Party that Adams affiliated with figures in the book in association with antislavery politics and women's rights.
 Rather than depict Whigs as stuffy representatives of gentility, Howe spotlights their advocacy of education and the arts, their support for internal economic development, their opposition to indigenous expulsion, and their participation in reform movements such as antislavery and women's rights.

 Howe fastidiously abstains from the long-popular phrases "Age of Jackson" or "Jacksonian democracy" to describe the era on the grounds that rather than bring American people together, Andrew Jackson's presidency was divisive: as a person he was intemperate and authoritarian, and his (and his successor Martin Van Buren's) politics focused on entrenching white male power and excluding women, American Indians, and African Americans.
+In Howe's words, "Jacksonian Democracy" was "originally the name of the Democratic Party, not a general characterization of the United States".
 While the Whigs had a proactive vision for the United States, Jacksonian Democrats were obstructionist, acting mostly to stop the Whig agenda, prevent government interference with state-driven expansions of slavery and violence against indigenous peoples, and enable local prejudice and persecution against minorities.
 In a roundtable forum about the book, James Huston said he had "not seen in print a more devastating portrait of Andrew Jackson as a brute, an authoritarian, and a law-breaker."